 The Southern Network supports agencies and communities who are currently working together to forge a new way that is in alignment with the principles set out in “An Act Respecting First Nations, Inuit, and Metis children and families.”
 Principles such as the inherent right of Indigenous parenting and Indigenous governance over their own child welfare laws, continuity of care in culturally safe homes, and substantive equality.
 The main purpose of the Service Support Unit is to provide support to our member Agencies, our Chief & Councils, and our 34 First Nation communities who have the opportunity to operationalize their jurisdiction over their children’s welfare.

-With the introduction of An Act respecting First Nations, Inuit and Métis children, youth and families (formally Bill C-92), we continue to keep all agencies informed of new developments and implementations as we move towards engagement with leadership of our respective communities.
+With the introduction of An Act respecting First Nations, Inuit and Métis children, youth and families (formally Bill C-92), we continue to keep all agencies informed of new developments and implementations as we move towards engagement with the leadership of our respective communities.
 This change will transform not only the look of child welfare and services to our families and children but potentially our member agencies.
 We look forward to the continued information sessions held by Indigenous Services Canada as we all move forward together in creating a better child welfare system where our “children will receive culturally appropriate services and grow up immersed in their communities and culture”.